Export a data.frame to 'Excel' 'xlsx' format

 numeric

-for each Excel cell, in character units as defined by Excel,
+minimum, maximum size for each 'Excel' cell, in character units as defined by 'Excel', used whenautoWidth=TRUE

 numeric

-to the total number of columns required.
-Note that when
+, recycled to the total number of columns required.
+Note that whenkeepRownames=TRUE

 logical